Tittiere/Python-IP-updater/README.md

 ## Outlook third party app access

-To activate third party app access on outlook log into your account at outlook.live.com Once logged in, click on the settings icon -> view all settings -> mail -> sync email -> select "yes" under "POP and IMAP"
+To activate third party app access on outlook log into your account at outlook.live.com <\br>
+Once logged in, click on the settings icon -> view all settings -> mail -> sync email -> select "yes" under "POP and IMAP"